BGCG/project1/README.md

 ### **Accessibility** ###

-The website html code includes aria-labels for social media links and also alt labels for html images as well as aria-labels for CSS inputed images inserted into the div elements they are associated with by id selectors.
+The website HTML code includes aria-labels for social media links and also alt labels for html images as well as aria-labels for CSS inputed images inserted into the div elements they are associated with by id selectors.

 ### **Communication** ###